What Does it Take to Be a Public Address System Announcer?

 Public Address System Announcers who work in New Jersey, Hawaii, or Washington, make the highest salaries.

-How much do Public Address System Announcers make in different U.S. states?
+How much do Public Address System Announcers make in each U.S. state?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Public Address System Announcers
+What Tools do Public Address System Announcers Use?

 - Microsoft Excel